viam-modules/viam-pouring-demo/README.md

 ## What to do if something goes wrong

+Use a pen or pencil to draw a circle around where your cup(s) were placed.
-Please message #team-motion on slack or reach out to Miko directly.
+Message #team-motion on slack or reach out to Miko.